anthonybanion/s11-25-team-34-webapp/README.md

-# s11-25-m-python
+# 🌱 EcoShop - Sustainable E-commerce Platform
-Fullstack repository for EcoShop - a sustainable e-commerce platform.
-Features Django REST API backend with carbon footprint calculation, admin panel, and modern frontend with product management and payment integration.
+EcoShop is a full-stack e-commerce platform designed specifically for sustainable brands and eco-conscious consumers.
+We bridge the gap between online shopping and environmental responsibility by integrating real-time carbon footprint calculations, product transparency features, and educational content into every purchase journey.